-Is this the future of cruise ships?
+'Futuristic' cruise ship makes maiden voyage

 So will Celebrity Edge live up the hype?

-CNN Travel got a preview of Edge in the midst of the frenetic work to get the ship launch-ready at the French shipyard.
+CNN Travel got a preview of Edge back in September -- in the midst of the frenetic work to get the ship launch-ready at the Chantiers d'Atlantique shipyard on the northwestern coast of France.

 Cruise control